Bara Thermal Power Station

-Prayagraj Power Generation Company Limited is a coal-based, 3*660MW, super critical thermal power plant located in Bara Tehsil in Allahabad District, Uttar Pradesh.
+Prayagraj Power Generation Company Limited is a coal-based, 3*660MW, super critical thermal power plant located in Bara Tehsil in Prayagraj district, Uttar Pradesh.
 The power plant is owned by Renascent Power, a subsidiary of the Tata Power.
 The total cost of the project was INR 12,000 crores.
 In November 2019 Resurgent Power Ventures Pte.
 Limited (Resurgent Power) has announced closing the deal for acquiring 75 per cent stake in Jaiprakash Associates Ltd's Prayagraj Power.

 Capacity

 The planned capacity of the power plant is 3 x 660 MW.